c2-d2/rase-pipeline/readme.md

 repository](https://github.com/c2-d2/rase-db).

-**Placing nanopore reads.** Nanopore reads should be placed into the `reads` directory as one `.fq` for each experiment.
+**Placing nanopore reads.** Nanopore reads should be placed into the `reads` directory as a single `.fq` file per sequencing experiment.
+Please, check the
+suffix: `.fastq` files are not currently detected.
+Reads that were used in the paper can be downloaded from https://zenodo.org/record/1405173.

 ## Running RASE